-Diane and I met at Trinity Western University, and on the weekends, as I did not have a lot of money as a student, I would take her on a date to a seniors place, where we would play the guitar and sing.
+Diane and I met at Trinity Western University.
+On the weekends, as I did not have a lot of money as a student, I would take her on a date to a seniors place, where we would play the guitar and sing.
 We just loved dealing with seniors.
 We did not have to be great singers for the seniors to like us.

 We are so blessed with our kids and grandkids: Jon and Jen with Carrington and Rich; Ryan; Eric and Carolyn with Christian, Jonah, Jeremiah and Jakob; Nathan; and Kristen with Russel, Mya, Mark and Will.

 I have always been involved with sports over the years, and I know the importance of teamwork.
-We cannot get anything accomplished as a lone wolf; we have to be part of a team.
+One cannot get anything accomplished as a lone wolf; we have to be part of a team.
 I understand the importance of this in politics as well, and I have this incredible team that I get to work with, my staff.
-I could not have accomplished anything without them.
-They are Annette, Kim, Jane, Liat, Monique, Megan and Rebeca.
+I could not have accomplished anything without them: Annette, Kim, Jane, Liat, Monique, Megan and Rebeca.